What It’s Like Being On TikTok When You Look Exactly Like Charli D’Amelio

 It’s happened enough that now some users are actively searching for their own TikTok twin.

-“There are at least five people in the world who look exactly like you,” Paul Guey says in a video posted in December 2019.
+“There are at least five people in the world who look exactly like you,” Paul Geuy says in a video posted in December 2019.
 “And I figured since there’s about 500 million users here on TikTok that there’s bound to be at least a couple.
 So if you look just like me, duet this.”

-The validity of the statistic is unclear — Guey, a dental student from Ohio, told Refinery29 over email that he got the idea after watching a documentary about genetics and probability on Netflix that he couldn’t remember the name of — but that didn’t matter to the over 20K users who have since used his audio sound to appease their own curiosity.
-First, they cast a wide net by making a video with Guey’s audio showing off their face.
+The validity of the statistic is unclear — Geuy, a dental student from Ohio, told Refinery29 over email that he got the idea after watching a documentary about genetics and probability on Netflix that he couldn’t remember the name of — but that didn’t matter to the over 20K users who have since used his audio sound to appease their own curiosity.
+First, they cast a wide net by making a video with Geuy’s audio showing off their face.
 Then, they wait for their doppelgängers to stumble upon it and duet the video (a feature on TikTok that allows a user to react side-by-side to another video).

 But Beverly didn’t go searching for this.
 While the comments on her most popular videos aren’t all hate, they’re almost all about D’Amelio.
 Users accuse her of copying D’Amelio’s mannerisms and purposefully wearing the same outfits.